dimkouv/massivedl/README.md

 # massivedl
-Download a list of files in parallel batches.
+Download a list of files in parallel.

 ## Install